top of page

 Lady In Lilac - A $1,000 Red Badge Prize Mystery!

 There are plenty of twists as this dame in danger thriller speeds along.
-It's entertaining, with lots of clues and reveals, even reviewing all the points at the end in case you missed something.
+It's entertaining, with fast talk and lots of reveals, even a review at the end in case you missed something.

-I could hear the swell of orchestra and the closing logo of "Warner Brothers Pictures" as the curtain (and the cover) closed.
+I could hear the swell of the orchestra and the closing logo of "Warner Brothers" as the curtain (and the cover) closed.

 1941 / Hardcover / 250 pages